 Should you get a pet for Easter?
 Long answer short: No. Getting a pet is a big responsibility because of its unique care, the cost, and many other factors that new pet parents don’t always consider.

-We've put together some information on the benefits of pet ownership and what you should consider before adopting any sort of pet, especially a small animal, a pet bird, or chickens.
+We've put together some information on the benefits of pet ownership and what you should consider before adopting any sort of small animal.

 Easter is fun because it falls during peak spring time.
 The season comes to life as new baby animals are born, like chicks, bunnies, and other cute pets.
 The family usually gets together for the day with fun activities like a brunch, an egg hunt, or meeting the Easter bunny.
 While real bunnies are probably one of the cutest things in the world, they are not for everyone.
 A spontaneous decision to include a new, fluffy friend in an Easter basket, or as an Easter surprise might seem harmless, but there are serious things to consider before making the decision to become a pet parent.

-Here are the top things to think through before deciding if you should get a pet ever, not just around a holiday.
+Here are the top things to think through before deciding if you should get a small animal ever, not just around a holiday.

 Who Will Be the Main CaregiverConsider if your family is ready for a pet by thinking about who is going to have the time, patience, and knowledge to care for a pet.
 This person will need to be responsible for daily pet care activities like feeding, providing water, cleaning the habitat, providing enriching out-of-habitat time, among other things.
-This caregiver will also need to keep track of the vet visit schedule, grooming appointments to keep nails and beaks trimmed, changes in behavior for health reasons, and more.
+This caregiver will also need to keep track of the vet visit schedule, grooming appointments.
 Because of these extensive responsibilities, depending on the type of pet, kids who are young enough to be searching for their Easter basket will likely need help from their parents to take on the responsibilities of the proper care for their new pet.

 If you think you are, or someone in your family is, ready for this kind of responsibility, the next step is determining what kind of pet fits best with your lifestyle.